PyDrocsid/cogs/general/custom_commands/documentation.md

 #### `text`

-The text is used to edit the content of the message.
+The text parameter is used to edit the content of the message.

 ```css
 .custom_commands edit [text|t|content|data] <command> <discohook_url>